 You can also find Bulgogi Beef outside a Korean BBQ setting.
 You can go to any regular Korean restaurants and it is typically served with rice, kimchi and other sides.

-It is basically a tender slice of beef marinated in a beautiful yet fairly simple concoction of spices and sauces, then quickly grilled or pan fried until it is slightly charred on the outside and tender on the inside.
+Bulgogi Beef (Korean BBQ Beef) is basically tenders slice of beef marinated in a beautiful yet fairly simple concoction of spices and sauces, then quickly grilled or pan fried until it is slightly charred on the outside and tender on the inside.

-The marinating part in the process is important because that is the reason why the beef is so flavorful and delicious.
+The marinating part in the process is important because that is the reason why the Korean BBQ Beef is so flavorful and delicious.

 Simple to make, tender, delicious, and OH SO DANG GOOD.

 - pear – ingredient that makes this dish truly unique.
-Traditionally, fresh pear is blended into the bulgogi marinade and produce a distinct, unique and beautiful flavor.
+Traditionally, fresh pear is blended into the Bulgogi Korean BBQ Beef marinade and produce a distinct, unique and beautiful flavor.
 If you cannot find pear, you can substitute with apple or apple juice.

-Everything comes together and the beef will be tender and juicy, with savory, sweet, slightly tangy (from the hint of vinegar and the fruit) flavor.
+Everything comes together and the beef will be tender and juicy, with savory, sweet, slightly tangy (from the hint of vinegar and the fruit) flavors.

-I highly recommend a fairly good cut of beef.
-I like to use sirloin steak for this, but you can also use trip-tip, flank, New York Strip etc. Avoid tougher cuts such as beef chuck.
+I highly recommend a fairly good cut of beef for Bulgogi.
+I like to use sirloin steak for this, but you can also use trip-tip, flank, strip steaks as well.
+Avoid tougher cuts such as beef chuck.